It's worse than Lyme disease, and spreading faster, according to LymeDisease.org.

 loading...

 This disease can be tough stuff, too.
-According to Boston.com, some of us who get infected with Babesiosis means flu-like symptoms like a fever, chills, sweats, headache, body aches, loss of appetite, nausea, or fatigue.
+According to Boston.com, Babesiosis can mean flu-like symptoms including fever, chills, sweats, headache, body aches, loss of appetite, nausea, or fatigue.
 Seeing a doctor is a must (and even the ER if necessary) if you have a weak immune system, other health issues and diseases, or no spleen.

 CDC